Donald O'Connor: 1990s

 O'Connor continued to make film and television appearances into the 1990s, including the Robin Williams film Toys (1992) as the president of a toy-making company.
 He continued to perform live.

 He had guest roles in Murder, She Wrote, Tales from the Crypt, The Building, The Nanny and Frasier, and was in the films Bandit: Bandit's Silver Angel (1994), and Father Frost (1996).

-In 1992 he said, "I never wanted to be a superstar.
+In 1992, he said, "I never wanted to be a superstar.
 I'm working on being a quasar, because stars wear out.
 Quasars go on forever...
 I look for the parts where I die and they talk about me for the rest of the movie."

 In 1998, he received a Golden Palm Star on the Palm Springs, California, Walk of Stars.

 O'Connor's last feature film was the Jack Lemmon-Walter Matthau comedy Out to Sea, in which he played a dance host on a cruise ship.
 O'Connor was still making public appearances well into 2003.
 He said he went on the road "about 32 weeks a year.
 I do my concert work and I do night clubs and that kind of stuff.
 So I don't dance much any more, but I do enough to show people I can still move my legs."

 Personal life

 O'Connor was married twice and had four children.
 His first marriage was in 1944 to Gwendolyn Carter, when he was 18 and she was 20.
 They married in Tijuana.
 Together they had one child, a daughter Donna.
-The couple divorced in 1954.Donald O'Connor to Marry.
-The New York Times, 10 Oct 1956: 46.
-During the turbulent nine-year marriage, Carter physically abused O'Connor in frustration over her lack of an acting career.
-In the divorce Carter was given ownership of their home and custody of their daughter.
-According to reports at the time the couple split, O'Connor was left with only the dog and sought the help of multiple psychiatrists.
-Carter remarried in 1955 to actor Dan Dailey.
-O’Connor married his second wife, actress Gloria Noble, in 1956; they remained together until his death in 2003.
-They had three children, son Donald Frederick, daughter Alicia, and son Kevin.
-Noble died in 2013.
+The couple divorced in 1954.

-Donald was honored with a retrospective at New York's Lincoln Center and an honorary degree from Boston University.
-He chose to keep much of his philanthropy work private.
-Some of it includes work for the United States Army and Red Cross.
-He created the Donald O'Connor Alcoholism Counseling Scholarship.
+He was married to Gloria Noble from October 11, 1956 until his death.
+They had three children: Alicia, Fred, and Kevin.
+They were married for 47 years and lived in Thousand Oaks, California.
+Gloria died on June 11, 2013, of natural causes.

 O'Connor had undergone quadruple heart bypass surgery in 1990, and he nearly died from pleural pneumonia in January 1999.
 He died from complications of heart failure on September 27, 2003, at age 78 at the Motion Picture & Television Country House and Hospital, in Woodland Hills, California.
-His remains were cremated.
-His belongings were auctioned off and all proceeds were given to charity.